KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 [OpenClaw Plugins](https://docs.openclaw.ai/tools/plugin) are **not** comparable with OpenClaw Agent skills: Most OpenClaw users make heavy use of skills, which are instructions for the agent to do a certain task.
 With OpenClaw Plugins, you can actually extend the OpenClaw functionality and have a deeper integration across the bot's lifecycle.

-iOS is quite strict with background processing, so for this integration I leverage the background location update trigger, so everytime my phone moves, the ContextClaw Companion app gets background time to fetch the current context, and share it with my OpenClaw instance.
+iOS is quite strict with background processing, so for this integration I leverage the background location update trigger, so every time my phone moves, the ContextClaw Companion app gets background time to fetch the current context, and share it with my OpenClaw instance.

 OpenClaw has an [official iOS app](https://docs.openclaw.ai/platforms/ios) you can use, however I quickly decided against using it for a variety of reasons: